Asher Arieli: Lectures

 Arieli has delivered guest lectures for such events as the Agudat Yisrael annual Yarchei Kallah.
 The last 3 cycles of Arieli's lectures on most of the major tractates are available by telephone and for download.

 Although Arieli daily morning lectures are in Yiddish, his mother tongue is Hebrew and he only learnt Yiddish in order to understand the lectures which he heard in the Mir Yeshiva.
 Lectures in the Mir are often given in Yiddish.
-One of his chavrusas in Ponevezh, rabbi Avrohom Horovitz, taught him Yiddish.